-“To [reach 3,000 likes on our Facebook page from 18-21 year old males, living in Sydney looking for their first house-share], by [running a like to win competition on our Facebook page] during [Summer 2018 for 3 months] in order to [convert followers from our Facebook page to our mailing list to market suitable house-shares to].”
+“To reach 3,000 likes on our Facebook page from 18-21 year old males, living in Sydney looking for their first house-share, by running a like to win competition on our Facebook page during Summer for 3 months in order to convert followers and likers from our Facebook page to rental enquiries for our house-share listings.”

 Voila!
 Just like that, you have a bona fide competition goal!

 A couple of parting tips on competition goals…